mjhecht/keendreams/src/content/blog/sam-harris-evolution.md

 ---
 pubDate: Sep 15 2025
-description: Have Sam Harris' views evolved since 2010?
+description: Have Sam Harris' views evolved since 2010, when he gave a TED Talk around the ideas in his book, The Moral Landscape?
+Then we zoom out to bring in "warmer" views
 ---
-A friend recently sent me this [Sam Harris TED talk: Science can answer moral questions](https://www.youtube.com/watch?v=Hj9oB4zpHww) which I rewatched, noting the talk was from 15 years ago, c.a.
+A friend recently sent me this [Sam Harris TED Talk: Science can answer moral questions](https://www.youtube.com/watch?v=Hj9oB4zpHww) which I rewatched, noting the talk was from 15 years ago, c.a.
 2010.
 Sam's words made sense, but I noticed I didn't _feel_ anything, listening to him.

 At that time, I was working at Google, and Sam visited our Santa Monica office to give a talk in person, promoting his new book, _The Moral Landscape_.
 I attended the talk, read the book, and even sent Sam a brief email, which he never replied to.

 Rewatching the video now, in 2025, I'd wondered if Harris's views had evolved or matured since that point.
-The following discussion with ChatGPT 5 helped me understand Sam's personality, origin story, and message.
+The following discussion with ChatGPT 5 helped me understand Sam's personality, origin story, and think about his message.

 Clearly his talk was given pre-AI!
 One of his comments in the video is: